meiy112/Java-Monster-Battle-Game/README.md

 which is why I wanted to combine these two interests and studying habits in my personal project.

 ## User Stories
-- As a user, I want to be able to add an arbitrary number of personalized questions into a quiz to practice on.
+- As a user, I want to be able to add an arbitrary number of personalized questions into a quiz.
+- As a user, I want to be able to start my quiz game.
+- As a user, I want to be able to defeat monsters by answering questions.
-- As a user, I want to be able to study in a fun way.
+- As a user, I want to be able to view, review, and edit questions in my quiz.
-- As a user, I want to be able to easily make a fun game to quiz myself or my friends.
+- As a user, I want to be able to have the option to save my quiz after playing over it once.
-- As a user, I want to be able to refresh my knowledge in a way that involves actively recalling information.
+- As a user, I want to be able to have the option to load my saved quizzes from the menu.